Canada’s Cannabis Act: Annotation & Commentary identifies the relevant case law and underlying legislation used to draft the Cannabis Act

 Law schools, universities, public libraries

 About Russell Bennett

-Russell Bennett, B.Sc., LL.B., founded the law firm Cannabis Law on April 20, 2018 to give cannabis businesses the tools to plan and protect themselves.
+Russell Bennett, B.Sc., LL.B., founded our law firm Cannabis Law to give cannabis businesses the tools to plan and protect themselves.